corporate governance statement

 Notices of General Meetings held over the last five years for the Company can be found here

-The results of voting on all resolutions in future general meetings will be posted to the Group’s website, including any actions to be taken as a result of resolutions for which votes against have been received from at least 20 per cent of independent shareholders.
-It should be noted that at the most recent AGM held on 10 September 2018, all resolutions were passed and none of the resolutions received 20% or more of the votes against by independent shareholders.
+The results of voting on all resolutions at general meetings are posted to the Group’s website, including any actions to be taken as a result of resolutions for which votes against have been received from at least 20 per cent of independent shareholders.
+It should be noted that at the most recent AGM held on 7 September 2021, all resolutions were passed and none of the resolutions received 20% or more of the votes against by independent shareholders.

 Employee stakeholders are regularly updated with the development of the Company and its performance.